michaelwang11394/skills/README.md

 - **photo-avatars.md** - Photo-based avatar creation
 - **webhooks.md** - Event notifications

+### Integration
+- **remotion-integration.md** - Using HeyGen in Remotion compositions

 ## Usage

-When working with HeyGen code, Claude Code will automatically reference these rule files to provide accurate, up-to-date guidance.
+When working with HeyGen code, Claude Code will automatically reference these files to provide accurate, up-to-date guidance.

 ### Example Prompts

 ```
+"Create a 60-second product demo video using the Video Agent API"

 "Help me generate a HeyGen video with a custom background"

 "How do I list available avatars in HeyGen?"